ShTuran/CTFs/sidenote.md

 `./ssh2john 'file_path_of_privkey' >   'hash.txt'`  based on that I find the passphrase (`cd /usr/share/wordlists/john`)

 - `steghide` and `stegseek` -> learn about them

+-  migrate in meterpreter -> Moves your meterpreter shell to another running process.